 - User - A Twitter @user.
 All write actions on the Twitter API require the context of a user.
 Chatbots exist on Twitter accounts and are not their own entity.
 The account the chatbot exists on is a user.
 Customers interacting with the chatbot are also users.
 All messages sent on Twitter are between two user entities.

-- App - A Twitter app is created on apps.twitter.com.
+- App - A Twitter app is created in your approved developer account.
 An app is always owned by a single user.
 The app provides the base context for using the Twitter API.

 How are tokens generated?
 Two scenarios:

-- User owns the app / Single User - If the user is the owner of the app, you can generate tokens on apps.twitter.com under the “Keys and Access Tokens” tab.
-Click the “Create my access tokens” button on the bottom of the page.
+- User owns the app / Single User - If the user is the owner of the app, they can generate access tokens on the “Keys and Tokens” tab in an app's "Details" section within the from the "Apps" page in the developer portal.
+Click the “Create” button on the bottom of the page.

-- User does not own the app / Multiple Users - If your app is going to consume Direct Messages on behalf of multiple users, each user must authenticate with your app to grant permission.
+- User does not own the app / Multiple Users - If your app is going to consume Account Activity events on behalf of multiple users, each user must authenticate with your app to grant permission.
 To achieve this you must have a web app that implements Twitter Sign-in.

-At this point in the process, you should have all of the necessary information to set up an application at apps.twitter.com, perform the initial Challenge Response Check to secure your endpoint, and obtain access tokens in order to publish content on both your own application and on behalf of others who have given explicit permission.
+At this point in the process, you should have all of the necessary information to set up an application in the developer portal, perform the initial Challenge Response Check to secure your endpoint, and obtain access tokens in order to publish content on both your own application and on behalf of others who have given explicit permission.
 Now let's take a look at the different endpoints we will be using in our app.

 Step 5 - Understanding how the endpoints fit together